 Sessions flow: a single API request

 Your server makes a single Checkout API request to the /sessions endpoint.
-Adyen sends payment data from our server to your front end Drop-in.
+Adyen sends payment data from our server to your front end.
 You can optionally implement additional frontend methods to support some additional use cases.

 Advanced flow: three API requests

 Your server makes three Checkout API requests: /paymentMethods, /payments, and /payments/details.
 Adyen sends payment data from our server to your backend server.
 This flow supports more use cases.